rroethof/roethof.net/content/posts/2025/04/top-ansible-modules-sysadmin/index.md

 draft: false
 slug: top-ansible-modules-sysadmin
 categories:
+  - Ansible
-  - Ansible Automation
+  - Automation & Scripting
   - Configuration Management
   - System Management
-  - Automation & Scripting
   - Sysadmin Life
 ---
 Tired of repetitive IT tasks?
 Ansible modules are your answer.
 They're the building blocks for automating infrastructure management, deployments, and all that manual work we sysadmins love to hate.